implexa/implexa/memory-bank/activeContext.md

 - Each part has a consistent directory structure with design, manufacturing, documentation, and tests
 - The library structure supports multiple CAD tools with separate directories (kicad-library, etc.)
 - Users can select which directories they need to avoid empty directories
+- The development environment requires Rust, Node.js, Git with Git-LFS, and platform-specific dependencies
+- Windows development requires additional components like WebView2 Runtime and C++ Build Tools
+- Cross-platform development is supported with platform-specific setup instructions
+- The CI/CD pipeline uses GitHub Actions for automated building, testing, and releasing
+- Three workflow types are implemented: CI (for testing), Release (for production builds), and Development Builds (for previews)
+- Code signing is configured for both macOS and Windows to improve security and user experience
+- The project follows Semantic Versioning for version management

 ## Open Questions
 - Current progress on Phase 1 implementation